nilshen/benchmark/README.md

 # Benchmark - Simple Fractal Coding Challenge

-First of all, I would like to thank you for the opportunity of working on this coding challenge as I learned so much including Python, Pandas, Flask, and adding React Charts.
-More importantly, I had better understanding how python + pandas can automate/optimize processes in various ways.
-I look forward to discussing more about this project with you and hearing your suggestion to improve my codes.
+First of all, I would like to thank you for the opportunity of working on this coding challenge as I learned so much, including Python, Pandas, Flask, and adding React Charts.
+But, more importantly, I better understood how python + pandas can automate/optimize processes in various ways.
+I look forward to discussing this project more with you and hearing your suggestion to improve my codes.

 ## how to run the app (through Mac)